 Exercise: Exercises to Try

 To get all of the benefits of physical activity, try all four types of exercise -- endurance, strength, balance, and flexibility.
-This section discusses endurance activities.
+This page addresses endurance activities.

 - Do a little light activity, such as easy walking, before and after your endurance activities to warm up and cool down.